Maybe you’re a morning person or maybe you’re a night owl who thinks morning people are eerily chipper.

 Good news for the morning people of the world is that a growing body of research suggests that people who prefer waking up early might enjoy a bunch of health benefits.

-1. You might be happier
+1. You may be happier

 A 2012 study in ‘Emotion’ found that a tendency to wake up earlier — what scientists sometimes call ‘morningness’ — was linked with higher self-reported happiness.